July 15, 2020

 Unmarked Crosswalks

 Intersections can be a hotspot for pedestrian accidents when they aren’t marked with signaled crosswalks that can dramatically reduce the risk of a crash.
-Clearly marked pedestrian pathways are vital because drivers are less likely to see people when they’re focused on driving or parking their vehicle.
+Drivers must yield to pedestrians already in a crosswalk, even if the driver has a green light.

 Left-Hand Turns